RhythmP09/Foundational-C--microsoft/README.md

 A list of all the Challenge projects available in the certification course

 #### Table of Contents:
-Proj 1 - fixing array structures using foreach & if-elseif-else
+Project 1 - fixing array structures using foreach & if-elseif-else

-Proj 2 - branching & looping using switch cases and do-while
+Project 2 - branching & looping using switch cases and do-while

 Project 3 - data handling, storage, and manipulation